bradleyoesch/bradleyoesch.github.io/recipes/brownie-cookies/index.md

 ## Instructions

-_Note: does not need to be refridgerated before baking_
+_Note: does not need to be refrigerated before baking_

 ### Prepare